first time I got my hands on a proper rip saw was,

 effectively turning them into giant bread knives.
 Not good

+for wood!
 So, can you guess how much rake

 was on the teeth on that fortuitous first D-8?